What Are Your Rights During a RBT?

 If you fail a breath test and get convicted for drunk driving, you will be penalised depending on several factors.

-These factors include; how serious your offense is, mitigating factors that may reduce your penalty and your past driving history.
+These factors include; how serious your offence is, mitigating factors that may reduce your penalty and your past driving history.

 Can Your Breath Test Results Affect Your Insurance Provider’s Liability?